vialoh/trip-emissions/README.md

 Any environment variables beginning with `REACT_APP` will be included in your application bundle, visible to the public. **Your app's environment variables should not include any private keys or credentials.**

-## Update the app name and domains

-The app is initially branded as "Molecule".
-You should change this to match your app.

-To quickly update the app's branding, use an IDE (e.g., VSCode) to find all instances of "molecule", "your-api", "your-app", and "Your App" within your app's project directory and replace each instance with your app's name, domain(s), email address(es), etc. It's probably a good idea to review each instance one by one.

 ## Update logos and icons

 It's easiest to start with an SVG (vector) image for your logo.
 If you do not already have a logo, you can find many premade free and open source vector images on the web.